prof-rossetti/nyu-info-2335-201706/projects/freestyle/examples/stock-market-api-client/project-example.md

   + A desired terminal-output of choice.
   + A CSV file or database of stock prices over time.
   + An email alert containing stock quotes.

+## Implementation Phase

+Follow the usage example in the `pandas_datareader` package overview.